-- Jet-induced explosions Supercomputer computations show that sufficiently powerful jets can blow up a star.
+Jet-induced explosions - Supercomputer computations show that sufficiently powerful jets can blow up a star.
 The jets plow up and down along one axis creating a "breadstick" shape and driving bow shocks.
 The bow shocks propagate away from the jets toward the equator where they collide.
 The result of this collision is to blow much of the star out along the equator in a torus or "bagel" shape.
-The final configuration is far from spherical, but has jets in one direction and a torus expanding at right angles to the jet. - Jet-induced asymmetry in addition to producing the jet/torus shape, the jet model predicts that iron is blown along the jet and other elements in the outer layers, He, are ejected in the equatorial torus.
-This may provide an observational test of the model. - Massive star binaries Explosions of massive stars in close binary systems are expected to occur in a bare thermal pressure-supported core from which the outer layers of hydrogen have been transferred to the companion star.
-The core, supported by the thermal pressure, will continue to evolve to iron, even in the absence of the hydrogen envelope.
-This is probably the origin of Types Ib and Ic. - Failed explosion if there is no core collapse explosion, outer layers fall in, crush neutron star (maximum mass about 2 solar masses) to form a black hole. - Type Ia must generate explosion in old (1 to 10 billion years) stellar system.
-Most plausible mechanism, explosion of a white dwarf. - White dwarfs nearing 1.4 solar masses made of C/O will explode completely after igniting carbon under conditions of quantum pressure support. - Spectra of Type Ia reveal intermediate elements (O, Mg, Si, S, Ca) on the outside and iron-like material on the inside.
-Consistent with models of Chandrasekhar mass carbon-oxygen white dwarfs that begin with a subsonic deflagration ("flame") and then ignite a supersonic detonation ("bomb"). - Deflagration a flame, propagates slower than the speed of sound - Detonation burning drive a self-propagating supersonic shock wave. - Shockwave a supersonic wave that involves a sudden, steep increase in pressure at the wave front.
-The force, related to the rate of charge of pressure, is especially destructive. - A deflagration flame will make a transition to a detonation if there is sufficiently strong turbulence to fold and pack the flame. - Pressure waves and exploding stars expand at about the speed of sound, faster than a deflagration, slower than a detonation. - Thermonuclear burning of carbon and oxygen at white dwarf densities will produce iron.
-Burning at lower densities in an expanding, exploding white dwarf will produce intermediate mass elements. - Deflagration burning can never catch up with the outer expanding matter.
-Detonation burning will overtake the outer expanding matter. - Detonation alone would turn whole white dwarf to iron.
+The final configuration is far from spherical, but rather has jets in one direction and a torus expanding at right angles to the jet.

+Jet-induced asymmetry - in addition to producing the jet/torus shape, the jet model predicts that iron is blown along the jet and other elements in the outer layers, He, are ejected in the equatorial torus.
+This may provide an observational test of the model.

+Betelgeuse - red giant 427 light years away, 15 to 20 M☉, is expected to explode within 10,000 years, maybe tonight, as core collapse Type II supernova.
+Keep an eye on it.

+Failed explosion - if there is no core collapse explosion, outer layers fall in, crush neutron star (maximum mass about 2 solar masses) to form a black hole.

+White Dwarfs.
+Size of Earth, mass of Sun.
+Supported by the quantum pressure.
+Most are single stars, mass about 0.6 M☉, cooling time longer than the age of the Universe.

+Maximum mass of white dwarf, Chandrasekhar Mass ~ 1.4 M \odot , that can be supported by quantum pressure of electrons.

+Type Ia - must generate explosion in old (1 to 10 billion years) stellar system.
+Most plausible mechanism, explosion of a white dwarf.

+Intermediate mass elements are produced in massive stars before they explode, in white dwarfs during explosion.

+White dwarfs nearing 1.4 solar masses made of C/O will explode completely after igniting carbon under conditions of quantum pressure support.

+Spectra of Type Ia reveal intermediate elements (O, Mg, Si, S, Ca) on the outside and iron-like material on the inside.
+Consistent with models of Chandrasekhar mass carbon-oxygen white dwarfs that begin with a subsonic deflagration ("flame" or "burning") and then ignite a supersonic detonation ("bomb" or "explosion").
+Deflagration - a flame, propagates slower than the speed of sound

+Detonation - burning drives a self-propagating supersonic shock wave.

+Shockwave - a supersonic wave that involves a sudden, steep increase in pressure at the wave front.
+The force, related to the rate of charge of pressure, is especially destructive.

+A deflagration flame will make a transition to a detonation if there is sufficiently strong turbulence to fold and pack the flame.

+Pressure waves and exploding stars expand at about the speed of sound, faster than a deflagration, slower than a detonation.

+Thermonuclear burning of carbon and oxygen at white dwarf densities will produce iron.
+Burning at lower densities in an expanding, exploding white dwarf will produce intermediate mass elements.

+Deflagration burning can never catch up with the outer expanding matter.
+Detonation burning will overtake the outer expanding matter.

+Detonation alone would turn whole white dwarf to iron.
 Deflagration alone leaves too much unburned carbon.
 A combination of deflagration converting to detonation accounts for the observations.